oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/GETTING_STARTED_README.md

 2. Deploy a dedicated **VCN and OKE cluster** stack.
 3. Deploy the **OCI AI Blueprints** application onto the new cluster.
 4. Access the OCI AI Blueprints portal to deploy a sample blueprint.
+5. Access the OCI AI Blueprints API to deploy a sample blueprint.
-5. Clean up resources when you’re done.
+6. Clean up resources when you’re done.

 ---